FlushingBaseball/ArmChairSaber/Readme.md

 React, Python, Flask, Postgresql, SQLAlchemy, Bcyrpt, craco (removed in upcoming update), visx, d3 for charting and spring for complex animations.

 ## Coming update
-I'm working on a major update that will launch on August first The update revolves around new historical stats, the blog (under the hood) and pitching visualization.
+I'm working on a major update that will launch on August tenth (covid got me) The update revolves around new historical stats, the blog (under the hood) and pitching visualization.

 ## Summary